dialpad/dialtone/packages/dialtone-vue2/.github/CONTRIBUTING.md

 We use [Storybook](https://storybook.js.org/) for our Dialtone Vue component documentation.
 Storybook allows you to render each component in isolation and change any available properties.
-Our storybook is hosted at <https://vue.dialpad.design>, and can also be run locally via `npm start`.
+Our storybook is hosted at <https://dialtone.dialpad.com/vue>, and can also be run locally via `npm start`.
-For more detailed info on how to use storybook in Dialtone Vue, refer to our [storybook documentation](https://vue.dialpad.design/?path=/story/docs-storybook-getting-started--page).
+For more detailed info on how to use storybook in Dialtone Vue, refer to our [storybook documentation](https://dialtone.dialpad.com/vue/?path=/story/docs-storybook-getting-started--page).

-Storybook has its own build process and dependencies separate from our project.
-See the [storybook](../storybook) folder within our repo.

 #### Function Documentation via TypeDoc